ninjayoto/WVG/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GPLv3 License - see the [LICENSE](LICENSE) file for details.
+All changes made before release 1.0.0 (including the release itself) is under the MIT license.